ZohrehJafarbeglou/hello-github/README.md

-# hello-github
+# Hello GitHub 👋

-My first practice repo on GitHub
+This is my first practice repository on GitHub.